YuxueYang1204/TrimGS/README.md

 ## Updates

+- [24-06-25] We release the demo video rendering [scripts](https://github.com/YuxueYang1204/TrimGS/tree/main/blender) with Blender to show the mesh.
 - [24-06-20] The code of Trim2DGS is released. **We have made Trim3DGS and Trim2DGS compatible in a shared environment for easier use!** If you have installed `trim3dgs` environment following the older instruction, please remove it and reinstall the new environment `trimgs`.
 - [24-06-18] The code of Trim3DGS is released.